 Domestic air is the way to go for travelers who have a larger budget but stricter time frame.
 Traveling by air is very expensive and you should expect to pay hundreds of US dollars for a single ticket.
 But the high cost means that you spend less time traveling and more time at each destination.

 Buses are another popular way to travel throughout Switzerland, but instead of being more affordable than trains, they simply offer you the ability to reach more remote destinations.
-May buses will have service to areas that trains won’t, but don’t expect to save any money.
-Many intercity buses have similar costs to trains and a single ticket could cost up to $50 US dollars.
+Many buses will have service to areas that trains won’t, but don’t expect to save any money.
+Intercity buses have similar costs to trains and a single ticket could cost up to $50 US dollars.

-Finally, within the cities there are taxis available, but they won’t save you any money.
-Another great option are bicycles, when you’re traveling short distances.
+Finally, within the cities there are taxis available, though they are a high cost too.
+A cheaper option are bicycles, when you’re traveling short distances.
 With most costs being about $3 US dollars for every half hour, a short trip on a bike is often more affordable than taxis and faster than walking.

 Top Cities to Visit

 While Switzerland is a smaller country, that doesn’t mean that it lacks in adventure.
 With plenty of cities to explore, you can hop all around the country to experience the different cultures and languages of Switzerland.
 Here, are the top cities for tourists to visit in Switzerland.

 With cobblestone streets, dainty fountains and the banks of the Aare River, Bern is Switzerland’s dreamy capital.
 The Old Town is the highlight, which has been perfectly preserved from several hundred years ago, but the overall laid-back feel often makes it a favorite city destination amongst many visitors.
 Driven by the avant-garde, the city is filled with new and exciting restaurants and bars for quality dining or entertainment.